The placenta is an organ that grows in the womb during pregnancy.

 - transfer waste for disposal by the mother’s body

 hormone production as well.
 It also protects the fetus from harmful bacteria

-Causes of Placental Insufficiency
+Causes of Insufficiency

 The most common conditions linked to

-- chronic high blood pressure
+- chronic high blood pressure (hypertension)

 - blood clotting disorders